amit-hkust/my_site_online/content/_index.md

 ## About Me
 I am a PhD candadate in Finance at The Hong Kong University of Science and Technology (HKUST).
 I will be avaialble for interviews during the 2022 AEA/AFA Annual Meeting.

-Before joining PhD, I worked in India as a VLSI engineer at Freescale Semiconducor (now NXP semiconductor), as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a Project Finance manager in the power sector at ICICI Bank.
+Before joining the PhD program, I worked in India as a VLSI engineer at Freescale Semiconducor (now NXP semiconductor), as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a Project Finance manager in the power sector at ICICI Bank.

 &nbsp;